jdcortez5/agentstr-sdk/docs/source/index.rst

    :target: LICENSE
    :alt: License

-Agentstr SDK is a powerful toolkit for building agentic applications on the Nostr protocol.
+Agentstr SDK is a powerful toolkit for building decentralized agentic applications on the Nostr protocol.

 For detailed usage examples and tutorials, check out our `Usage Guide <https://agentstr.com/usage>`_.